 Which class assignments or lessons have been helpful at work?

-Rebecca: I have been able to use several concepts from the User Experience Design I course with professor Matthew DiGirolamo and the Sketching/Interactive Design course with professor Lisa Spitz in my work.
+Rebecca: I have been able to use several concepts from the User Experience Design I course with Matthew DiGirolamo and the Sketching/Interactive Design course with Lisa Spitz in my work.
 The User Experience Design I course gave me the vocabulary to be able to have the much-needed conversation, “What the heck is UX?” with clients.
 The course also provided a great refresher on some of the vital tools in the UX toolbox.
 Sketching is another helpful skill I use while at work.
 I’ve been encouraging our team to implement more sketching in our process.
 In doing so, sketching has allowed us to bring in additional team members with varying skillsets from across departments.
 By sketching together, we quickly get on the same page and are able to package up something of substance for our customers.

 Any advice for people considering returning to school?

 Rebecca: My best advice for going back to school is how beneficial it is for both you and employer.
 Check to see if there are ways your company might support your education journey.
 A lot of companies have reimbursement programs, flex hours, or mentorship programs.

 I get the whole fear of commitment when it comes to class load.
 I just started with one class and it has been a very reasonable workload.
 Many of my colleagues are working on some level of their education so it's pretty much embedded in our culture at work.

 Being a student again has been so helpful at work.
 The leadership team is very supportive and encourages me to try out new techniques from class and apply everything that I learn (UX and otherwise) into my professional life.